Here’s a concept that manages to be both simple and tough to master: Outfits that match, versus ones that “go.”

 To steal a phrase, this outfit “goes.”
 The shoes and belt are different colors, and neither picks up on any elements present in the design or colors of the dress.
 But everything is harmonious, similar without echoing.

 Outfits that match were my default for a long time.
 Since matching outfits draw on pieces within the existing mix for color and textural inspiration – pulling shoe color from a scarf pattern, for instance – they are easy to assemble, unify automatically, and have a retro flair that I always enjoyed.
 But I feel like my outfits that “go” tend to be more refined and sophisticated looking.
-Mismatched accessories that compliment each other without mirroring each other are the new standard, so looks that deploy them feel modern and contemporary.
+Mismatched accessories that compliment each other without mirroring each other are the new standard, so looks that utilize them feel modern and contemporary.

 Here are some tips for assembling outfits that “go”: